Fairy Creek old-growth logging protests: Media and protest coverage

-On May 19, the RCMP arrested a journalist attempting to cover the protests, alleging the journalist has been obstructing the work of the logging company.
+On May 19, 2021, the RCMP arrested a journalist attempting to cover the protests, alleging the journalist had been obstructing the work of the logging company.
 However, videos posted on social media showed the journalist in question asking police what he was obstructing without answer just prior to the arrest.

-In May the Rainforest Flying Squad, an environmentalist group focused on the Fairy Creek Blockade, alleged that Instagram deleted their account after they posted a video showing aggressive RCMP arrests of protesters.
+In May 2021 the Rainforest Flying Squad, an environmentalist group focused on the Fairy Creek Blockade, alleged that Instagram deleted their account after they posted a video showing aggressive RCMP arrests of protesters.
 The group's account was restored the next day, with a Facebook spokesperson stating that it had been deleted in error.

 On May 26, the Canadian Association of Journalists, the Aboriginal Peoples Television Network, The Narwhal, along with several other media outlets, announced that they would be suing the RCMP over restrictions the police were imposing on media access to the protests.
-On July 20, 2021, the court action, initiated by a coalition of press groups including the Canadian Association of Journalists, Ricochet Media, Capital Daily Victoria, The Narwhal, Canada's National Observer, APTN News, The Discourse, Indiginews and Canadian Journalists for Free Expression, received a favourable decision in the British Columbia Supreme Court.
+On July 20, 2021, the court action, initiated by a coalition of press groups including the Canadian Association of Journalists, Ricochet Media, Capital Daily Victoria, The Narwhal, Canada's National Observer, APTN News, The Discourse, Indiginews, and Canadian Journalists for Free Expression, received a favourable decision in the British Columbia Supreme Court.
 The media groups' application was granted to add a clause to the injunction order granted to logging company Teal Jones in April, instructing the RCMP not to interfere with media access absent a bona fide operational reason for doing so.